 The Nighthawk headphone looks really good and I hope the pictures above do them enough justice.
 Earcups are made of ‘liquid wood’ and is something that feels really good to look at.
-There are some plastic in other parts of the headphone which is fine and the head band is some kind of fabric that is quite sturdy.
-They used the suspension type of head band padding here so it auto-adjusts depending on the person’s head size.
-I am not a big fan of this and I would say this headphone didn’t really change the way I look at them.
+There is some plastic in other parts of the headphone which is fine and the headband is some kind of fabric reinforced steel that is quite sturdy and bendable at the same time.
+They used the suspension type of headband padding here so it auto-adjusts depending on the person’s head size.
+I am not a big fan of this and while I find them comfortable, I don’t think it changed my preference.

-Earpads are leather and has very good padding.
+The earpads are leather and have very good padding.
 Very comfortable to wear as my ears never touch the grill inside.
 Both cables are fabric-coated as well which makes it kind of stiff but helps with microphonics.
 It has a 45-degree 3.5mm plug on both of their cables but I wish they put a thick straight plug on the longer one as it’s targeted for home use.

 Isolation and Comfort

-I’d say it’s comfortable overall however I have a slightly larger than normal head which easily creates a little hot spot at the top whenever I’m wearing the headphone.
-I’m thinking this would improve over time but that’s something to note if you have a big head like me or you’re not too comfortable with this type of head band.
+I’d say it’s comfortable overall however I have a slightly larger than the normal head which easily creates a little hot spot at the top whenever I’m wearing the headphone.
+I’m thinking this would improve over time but that’s something to note if you have a big head like me or you’re not too comfortable with this type of headband.